bufbuild/protobuf-es/MANUAL.md

 ### Services

-In Protobuf, you can define a service for Remote Procedure Calls:
+In Protobuf, you can define a service for Remote Procedure Calls (RPCs):

 ```protobuf
 service UserService {